Facebook Instagram Youtube

 MDHHS also recommends making baby formula or cooking with filtered water.

-What to know when buying a filter:
+What to know when choosing a filter:

 • Look for filters that are tested and certified to NSF/ANSI Standard 53 for lead reduction and NSF/ANSI Standard 42 for particulate reduction (Class I).